tvjsx/trading-vue-js/docs/guide/EXTENSIONS.md

 }
 ```

 This repo uses a special building process, so it transforms `x.json` into the corresponding `index.js` files (e.g. https://github.com/tvjsx/tvjs-xp/blob/main/build/settings-win/settings-win.js).
-You can start developing extension by cloning this repo & following the build-in process.
+You can start developing extension by cloning this repo & following the built-in process.
 To make a development index and building the library you'll need 2 commands:

 ```bash
 npm run compile